julienetie/lambdascript/lambdascript.md

 The last point is frequently misunderstood.
 ASI doesn't handle all semicolon insertions but **specifically ensures semicolons are inserted at the end of JavaScript sentences** where necessary.

 In JavaScript, a sentence typically refers to a complete statement or expression that performs a specific action or computation.
-Decoupled JavaScript embraces ASI, as advocated by the JavaScript Standard Style.
+LambdaScript embraces ASI, as advocated by the JavaScript Standard Style.

 In practice, ASI in JavaScript behaves similarly to programming languages that don't rely on end of sentence semicolons such as Golang, Ruby, and Swift, where semicolons may only be necessary in non-end-of-sentence scenarios.

 ### 2.2.
 Extending Standard JavaScript to support LambdaScript [<img src="https://img.shields.io/badge/Canonical-34b1eb" alt="Canonical" title="Preferred unless unattainable">](#key)

-In certain scenarios, the JavaScript Standard Style (JSS) may not fully align with the principles of Decoupled JavaScript.
+In certain scenarios, the JavaScript Standard Style (JSS) may not fully align with the principles of LambdaScript.
 However, JSS offers flexibility by allowing extensions to accommodate such variations.

-Below is the Decoupled JavaScript extension for [ESLint](https://eslint.org/docs/latest/use/configure/configuration-files-new):
+Below is the LambdaScript extension for [ESLint](https://eslint.org/docs/latest/use/configure/configuration-files-new):

 _.eslintrc_
 ```json